|Until further notice, the Fair Lawn Rec. Center and Senior Center are CLOSED - thus we have no access to the club rooms or the meeting rooms.

 The present Fair Lawn Radio Amateur Radio Club (FLARC) organization has a long and glorious history. [see below].

 Originally founded in 1956 as the Fair Lawn Radio Club, it was later reorganized in the spring of 1960 and became the Fair Lawn Amateur Radio Club.
 Thus, this group is one of the oldest radio organizations in Northern New Jersey.
+It is now North Jersey's fastest growing ham radio club.
+The club call sign, W2NPT, is held in honor of Frank Leonard - a co-founder of the club.

 The organization is a general interest radio organization; but the Fair Lawn Amateur Radio Club (FLARC), during its more than a half century history, has always been dedicated to helping our community and our country when needed in times of crisis.
 In the early days it was Civil Defense and RACES - today it is OEM and AREC as well as RACES.

 The Fair Lawn Amateur Radio Club organization can be considered part of the Borough's available emergency resources.
 Many of our members are also RACES (Radio Amateur Civilian Emergency Service) members and CERT members (Community Emergency Response Team).
+We are presently hosted by the Fair Lawn Parks & Recreation Department at the Fair Lawn Community Center.

 We are one of the few amateur radio organizations in New Jersey that has a permanent location.
 Our facilities include two large rooms, workbenches, test equipment and five operating positions.